- Help for:

 We’ll come back to how this relates to snoring and anti snore pillows, later in this post (it’s called positional therapy).

-Check out the video below about the Recovery Position by the St John’s Ambulance.
-It’s all about ensuring you can breathe when unconscious.
+Now check out the video below about the Recovery Position by the NHS.
+It’s all about ensuring you can breathe when unconscious (hint):

 According to the NHS ↗, the most common cause of neck pain is when your neck has become locked in an awkward position while sleeping.